ojamestitus/Musical-Genres-Data-Exploration-Project/README.md

 ignoring some outliers.
 Also, I wanted to circle the region that has large number of points cluster together, tried few things to get some sort of outline to focus on that region didn’t work, was unsuccessful.

+> I’ve used a binned plot to deal with the overplotting here - you see
+> that there’s a big region of points, but no clear linear relationship
+> - just a big point cloud.

 Oliver: